Clay Packs and PoulticesHow to Clay for Use as a Poultice

 |

 One need not have exact measurements in order to properly hydrate clay.
 The ideal clay poultice is hydrated to the point where the clay barely holds together, as a gel, without falling apart.
 It is easily malleable, yet will hold its shape without difficulty.
-After setting, the should be without clumps, although a few clumps in clay will not pose any real problem.
-Using the Clay Poultice
+After setting, the clay should be without large, dry, clumps, although a few small clumps in clay will not pose any real problem.
+For general use, "a palm of clay" is the right amount of clay for a poultice for a small treatment area with a duration of 30 minutes to a few hours.
+A very large palm of clay can be used for longer treatment periods or for areas that are larger treatment sites.

 |